Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Experimental Work and Results

 Given the characteristics of our task, we adopted the $k$-fold cross-validation strategy, a widely used technique for assessing model generalization capability~\cite{Wong2019-kfold}.
 This involves dividing the whole dataset into $k$ equal subsets (folds).
 The model is trained on $k-1$ folds and validated (tested) on the remaining fold.
 This process repeats $k$ times, with each fold serving once as the test set.
 The results from all test sets are then averaged to estimate the overall performance.
 Therefore, this method ensures that every data point is used for both training and testing, providing a comprehensive evaluation of the model's performance while maintaining a strict separation between training and testing data.

 As described in Section~\ref{sec:database-description}, the dataset was collected over a 10-day period to develop models for vessel detection and distance estimation.
 Therefore, to ensure a rigorous and robust evaluation and mitigate potential biases, we adopted a 10-fold cross-validation strategy, assigning each day's data to a distinct fold.
 That way, we maintain the temporal continuity and integrity within each fold and also ensure that the testing set comprises data points that are not temporally interleaved with those of the training set.
 Additionally, this data partition strategy ensures that higher variability is introduced in the model generation, promoting a better generalization on unseen data.
+Additional daily-fold statistics are provided in the \href{https://geintra-uah.org/psi/index.html#daily-folds}{supplementary material Web page}.
 Considering all $k$-folds, it is worth mentioning than only 11 vessels (out of $565$ in the vicinity of the explored sensor range) appear in more than 5 folds along the recording period, which indicates the difficulty of the task.